-One of the nation's top golf teachers, Jim Kubinski completed his eighth season as head coach of the University of Notre Dame Fighting Irish men's golf team in 2011-12.
+One of the nation's top golf teachers, Jim Kubinski completed his 13th season as head coach of the University of Notre Dame men's golf team in 2016-17.
 Having assumed the post on Jan.
-28, 2005, Kubinski is just the sixth head coach in the 80-year history of the Irish men's golf program.
-He inherited and subsequently added to a storied tradition that includes the 1944 NCAA national championship, 19 top-10 NCAA Championship finishes and 35 NCAA postseason appearances.
+28, 2005, Kubinski is just the sixth head coach in the 84-year history of the Irish men's golf program.
+He inherited and subsequently added to a storied tradition that includes the 1944 NCAA Championship, 19 top-10 NCAA Championship finishes and 37 NCAA postseason appearances.

 It didn't take long for Kubinski to make his mark at Notre Dame.
 In his first tournament at the helm of the Irish, just one month after setting foot on campus, Kubinski guided Notre Dame to the championship of the 2005 NOKIA Sugar Bowl Tulane Invitational, winning the title on the first hole of a sudden death playoff against UNC-Wilmington.
 It was the first of two tournament crowns in the 2004-05 season for Notre Dame and made Kubinski the first Irish men's golf coach since 1961 to win the opening event of his career.
 That season, Rev. Clarence Durbin, C.S.C., led the Irish to a 23.5-6.5 dual-match win over Western Michigan.

-That was the start of what has been a solid eight-year run for the Notre Dame skipper, who piloted the Irish to consecutive BIG EAST Conference titles in 2005 and 2006, and back-to-back NCAA regional appearances both years, before accomplishing the same feat again in 2011 and 2012.
-What's more, Notre Dame has regularly collected votes in the Golf World Top 25 coaches' poll and has risen as high as No. 12 in the Golfweek rankings (Oct.
-2, 2005) under Kubinski.
-He has an overall record of 563-526-20 (.517).
+Kubinski piloted the Irish to consecutive BIG EAST Conference titles in 2005 and 2006, and back-to-back NCAA regional appearances both years, before accomplishing the same feat again in 2011 and 2012.

-Under Kubinski's guidance, Notre Dame has registered 38 top-five finishes, including 11 tournament titles, two of which came in sudden-death playoffs.
-The Irish also have carded the top-seven single-season stroke averages in school history under Kubinski, including a 291.50 in 2010-11, the best mark in program history.
-In addition, Notre Dame has fired 15 of the top 20 single-round scores in school history, including impressive final-round postseason efforts at the 2012 NCAA Central Regional (278, -6) and the 2006 BIG EAST Championship (school-record 272, -16).
-The latter score highlighted a 12-stroke comeback victory over Louisville, the second-best rally in the storied history of the Irish men's golf program, and led to Notre Dame's selection as the Golfweek National Team of the Week (May 1, 2006) for the first time in program history.
+Under Kubinski's guidance, Notre Dame registered 63 top-five finishes, including 18 tournament titles, two of which came in sudden-death playoffs.
+The Irish also carded the top-nine single-season stroke averages in school history under Kubinski, including a 289.52 in 2016-17, the best mark in program history.
+In addition, Notre Dame fired 18 of the top 20 single-round scores in school history, including impressive final-round postseason efforts at the 2012 NCAA Central Regional (278, -6) and the 2006 BIG EAST Championship (school-record 272, -16).

-Even though Sandman and Fortner, staples of the lineup over Notre Dame's past few seasons, have graduated, Kubinski has proved adept at restocking the Irish roster with talent.
-2012 graduates Max Scodro, Chris Walker and Tom Usher became the top players for the Irish in 2010-11 and 2011-12, playing as part of the rotation together for nearly all of the two seasons.
-Scodro highlighted the trio, earning medalist honors at the 2011 BIG EAST Championship (212, -1) and 2012 BIG EAST Championship (210, -6) as well as earning BIG EAST Player of the Year both years, the first time any Irish golfer has received the honor.
+Kubinski proved adept at restocking the Irish roster with talent upon the graduation of some of the best players in program history.
+2012 graduates Scodro, Chris Walker and Tom Usher became the top players for the Irish in 2010-11 and 2011-12, playing as part of the rotation together for nearly all of the two seasons.
+Scodro highlighted the trio, earning medalist honors at the 2011 BIG EAST Championship (212, -1) and 2012 BIG EAST Championship (210, -6) as well as earning BIG EAST Player of the Year both years, the first time any Irish golfer received the honor.

-He etched his name in the annals of the Notre Dame program, posting the lowest single-season stroke average (71.25) during the 2011-12 campaign en route to moving into first all-time on the career stroke average charts with his mark of 73.25.
+Scodro etched his name in the annals of the Notre Dame program, posting the lowest single-season stroke average (71.25) during the 2011-12 campaign en route to moving into first at the time on the all-time career stroke average charts with his mark of 73.25.
 Additionally, Scodro tied for the most team-leading efforts in Notre Dame history with 19 while becoming the first All-American under Kubinski's guidance and first for the program in 32 years.
 For his stellar season, Scodro also became the first Notre Dame golfer selected to the all-BIG EAST team all four years.